Dynatrace/Dynatrace-AppMon-Docker/README.md

   user/foo
 ```

 3) Pair the agent with your particular technology.
-Leverage Docker's ability to override container defaults for running software specified via [`CMD`](https://docs.docker.com/reference/builder/#cmd) in the technology's Dockerfile via `docker run`:
+Leverage Docker's ability to override container defaults for running software specified via [`CMD`](https://docs.docker.com/reference/builder/#cmd) in the technology's Dockerfile via `docker run`.
+That is, instead of just running a process inside Docker, we take care of the pairing at the same time:

 ### Java Applications